ga-curriculum/quick-refresher-for-ml/microlesson-01/README.md

 Machine learning has immense potential but is not without its limitations.
 To overcome these challenges, practitioners must focus on improving data quality, enhancing interpretability, addressing ethical concerns, and developing robust deployment pipelines.
 Acknowledging these limitations helps set realistic expectations and ensures that ML systems are deployed responsibly and effectively.

-# Research Papers on Machine Learning Paradigms
+# References on Machine Learning Paradigms

 ## Supervised Learning